cybercongress/go-cyber/docs/run_validator.md

 ## Prepare your server

-First, you have to setup a server.
+First, you should set up a server.
-You node should be constantnly running.
+Your node should be constantly running.
 This means that you will need a reliable server to keep it running.
-Also, you may consider to use any cloud service with dedicated GPU, like Hetzner (or use a local machine), but whatever you'll choose, for better stabillity and consistence we recomend to use a dedicated server for every validator node.
+You may also consider using any cloud service with dedicated GPU, like Hetzner (or use a local machine), but whatever you'll choose, for better stability and consistency we recommend to use a dedicated server for each validator node.

 Cyberd is based on Cosmos-SDK and written in Go.
 It should work on any platform which can compile and run programs in Go.
 However, we strongly recommend running the validator node on a Linux server.

 The rank calculations are done via GPU computations.
 They are easy to parallelize.
-This is why it is reccomended to use a GPU.
+This is why it is recommended to use a GPU.

 Recommended requirements: